-Short additions to previous topics that are not enough to need a new post.
-Latest first.
+Short notes on previous topics that are not enough to need a new post.
+Latest additions first.

 The most popular of my posts so far has something like 421 views.
 Amazing.

 If anybody is bothered, I updated this as I misquoted the lyrics in a quibble which wasn’t fair: he doesn’t use the word ‘infirmary’.

 I still want to flag up this great restaurant more.

 One night as I was going through the repertoire in my head before falling asleep, I realised I also know ‘My Sad Captains’ by Thom Gunn.
 The work of Robert Graves is also in copyright, so buy it, don’t get it online.
 I realised that if you hover your mouse over the pictures, they come up with the names of the poets!
 Not such a puzzle.